-Backpacks suit travelers that don't always go straight from the airport to the hotel.
+Backpacks are great for travelers that don't go straight from the airport to the hotel.

-If you jump on and off trains if you like to walk the city streets then a backpack will give you the move freedom and flexibility.
+If you jump on and off trains if you like to walk the city streets then a backpack will give you more freedom and flexibility.

-Backpacks don't suit people that like to stuff as much as possible into their carry on.
+Backpacks don't suit people that like to stuff as much as possible into their luggage.
 In that case you'd probably be better with wheels.
 If you can keep your weight to a moderate level and you are fit and strong I recommend checking out travel backpacks.

 Backpacks are also great for travelers with young kids since they keep your hands free.